unlock-protocol/unlock/unlock-protocol.com/blog/unlock-donations.md

 image: /static/images/blog/unlock-donations/supporting-member.jpg
 ---

 Today, we're excited to unveil our work on donations.
-In the last few years, it became clear that the tech industry needed to have a deep reflexion about Open Source: who works on it, how they are being paid, who supports them...
-Companies like [OpenCollective](https://opencollective.com/) have laid the ground by providing tools for open source developers to raise funding and organize their work.
+In the last few years, it has become clear that the tech industry needs to have a deep reflection about Open Source: who works on it, how they are being paid, who supports them...
+Companies like [OpenCollective](https://opencollective.com/) have laid the groundwork by providing tools for open source developers to raise funds and organize their work.
 Earlier this year, Github [introduced a new button](https://github.blog/2019-05-23-announcing-github-sponsors-a-new-way-to-contribute-to-open-source/) on repositories to let maintainers show options to support them.

 ![sponsor unlock](/static/images/blog/unlock-donations/sponsor-unlock.png)
 *Become a member to Unlock from Github, and Unlock comments in this blog!*

-As you probably know, by now, Unlock is a **protocol for memberships**.
-A sponsor is a member of a very unique club: the club of people which help someone do their work "for free" for the rest of the world.
-Today, with a [simple tool](https://donate.unlock-protocol.com/about.html), creators can easily use their locks to raise funding for their work and create their own membership.
+As you probably know by now, Unlock is a **protocol for memberships**.
+A sponsor is a member of a unique club: the club of people which help someone do their work "for free" for the rest of the world.
+Today, with a [simple tool](https://donate.unlock-protocol.com/about.html), creators can easily use their locks to raise funds for their work and create their own membership.

 # More than money

 Of course, supporting Open Source works _starts_ with financial support, but it does not stop there.
 With Unlock, members receive their very own Non Fungible Token (a key!) which publicly shows their support (and reminds them of it in their own crypto wallets!).
 You can find the list of keys I own on [this OpenSea page](https://opensea.io/accounts/0xe5cd62ac8d2ca2a62a04958f07dd239c1ffe1a9e).

-Of course, one of the benefits of using Ethereum here rather than a private database is that these tokens have a life of their own and could be displayed anywhere like [our blue checkmark](https://unlock-protocol.com/blog/blue-checkmark-nft/)!
+Of course, one of the benefits of using Ethereum here rather than a private database is that these tokens have a life of their own and can be displayed anywhere like [our blue checkmark](https://unlock-protocol.com/blog/blue-checkmark-nft/)!

-Like any non fungible tokens, a supporter may also change their mind, and could ether burn their token or transfer it to someone else.
+Like any non fungible tokens, a supporter may also change their mind, and could either burn their token or transfer it to someone else.

-Additionally, the membership itself can also be re-used to eventually limit access to some features.
+Additionally, the membership itself can be re-used to eventually limit access to some features.
 As Taylor from MyCrypto puts it in their [Unlock donation page](https://donate.unlock-protocol.com/?thank-you=VGhhbmsgeW91IGZvciBjaG9vc2luZyB0byBiZSBhIE15Q3J5cHRvIHN1cHBvcnRlciEg4p2k77iPCgpBdCB0aGlzIHRpbWUsIHlvdXIgc3VwcG9ydCBpcyBhIHNpbXBsZSBkb25hdGlvbiB0aGF0IGhlbHBzIHVzIGNvbnRpbnVlIHdvcmtpbmcgdG8gYnJpbmcgeW91IHByb2R1Y3RzLgoKSW4gdGhlIGZ1dHVyZSB3ZSdsbCBiZSBmdXJ0aGVyIGRldmVsb3BpbmcgdGhpcyBmdW5jdGlvbmFsaXR5IHdpdGggdGhlIFVubG9jayBQcm90b2NvbCB0ZWFtIHRvIHJld2FyZCBzdXBwb3J0ZXJzIHdpdGggdGhpbmdzIGxpa2UgY3VzdG9tIHRoZW1lcywgc3dhZywgYW5kIG1vcmUuCgotVGF5bG9yICYgVGVhbSBNeUNyeXB0bw==&config=eyJwZXJzaXN0ZW50Q2hlY2tvdXQiOnRydWUsImljb24iOiJodHRwczovL2Fzc2V0cy51bmxvY2stcHJvdG9jb2wuY29tL3RtcC9teS1jcnlwdG8ucG5nIiwiY2FsbFRvQWN0aW9uIjp7ImRlZmF1bHQiOiJTdXBwb3J0IHRoZSBNeUNyeXB0byB0ZWFtIGFuZCB1bmxvY2sgeW91ciBtZW1iZXJzaGlwIHRvZGF5IVxuXG5Zb3UgY2FuIG1ha2UgYSBkb25hdGlvbiBieSBwdXJjaGFzaW5nIGEga2V5IHVzaW5nIHlvdXIgRXRoZXJldW0gd2FsbGV0LiBUaGUga2V5IGlzIGEgbm9uIGZ1bmdpYmxlIHRva2VuIHdoaWNoIHJlcHJlc2VudHMgeW91ciBtZW1iZXJzaGlwLiAifSwibG9ja3MiOnsiMHgxNGU4MTE5NmU2MGIxMjg1MjdkYjAzZDQwYmRiYTAwNzEwNzc3ODA1Ijp7Im5hbWUiOiJNeUNyeXB0byBNZW1iZXJzIn19fQ==&):

 > Thank you for choosing to be a MyCrypto supporter! ❤️